Serapple/gitCommitTest/README.md

 # gitCommitTest

-1. first commit in main
+2. second commit in main